livelink/fitster/README.md

 ## Releases

 Releases are automatically handled by GitHub Actions.
-Just set the correct semantic version number in `package.json`, create a tag e.g. `v0.9.8`, push the new tag with `git push --tags`, and the rest will happen automatically.
+Just set the correct semantic version number in `package.json`, commit and push changes, create a tag e.g. `v0.9.8`, push the new tag with `git push --tags`, and the rest will happen automatically.

 ## Contributing